usnistgov/scapval/scapval/src/main/distro/README.txt

                                Stream specified.
 This file is a copy of the final content SCAPVal validates
                                against.
- -auto <arg>                   Validate an SCAP XML file with auto-detection
+ -auto <arg>                   Validate an SCAP XML file or directory with
-                               of content type (source, result, or component) and SCAP version -batchdir <arg>               Validate all XML files in a directory.
+                               auto-detection of content type (source, result,
+                               or component) and SCAP version -batchdir <arg>               [Deprecated: use -auto] Validate all XML files in a directory.
 Each file is auto-detected for content type and SCAP version -componentfile <arg>          Validate an individual component file.
                                Currently XCCDF/OVAL/OCIL is supported -createsigconfig <arg>        First step to sign content, creates a